gamemann/GitHub-Follow-Bot/README.md

 * **user_agent** - The User Agent used to connect to the GitHub API.
 * **seed** - Whether to seed (add any existing user's followers to the user list).
 * **seed_min_free** - If above 0 and seeding is enabled, seeding will only occur when the amount of new users (users who haven't been followed by any target users) is below this value.
+* **max_api_fails** - The max amount of GitHub API fails before stopping the bot for a period of time based off of below (0 = disable).
+* **lockout_wait_min** - When the amount of fails exceeds max API fails, it will wait this time minimum in minutes until starting up again.
+* **lockout_wait_max** - When the amount of fails exceeds max API fails, it will wait this time maximum in minutes until starting up again.

 ## Installation
 Installation should be performed like a regular Django application.
 This application uses SQLite as the database.
 You can read more about Django [here](https://docs.djangoproject.com/en/4.0/intro/tutorial01/).
 I would recommend the following commands.